gogotanaka/hilbert/README.md

-# Dydx is new math DSL in Ruby
+# Dydx is new MATH Language on Ruby.

 ### Since you report a bug, I will fix it within 24 hours.